Scrabble variants: Take Two

 Take Two (also called Speed Scrabble and similar to Bananagrams) is a fast-paced, non-turn-based Scrabble variant played without a board.
 Tiles are placed face-down in the middle of the table in a communal pool and each player is given a small number of face-up starting tiles.
 From their starting tiles, each player tries to build his own valid Scrabble grid—players do not use each other's grid or tiles.
 When a player successfully uses all of his face-up tiles, he shouts "take two", and every player takes two more tiles.
 Play continues until there are no more tiles left to draw.
 In some variants, the person who creates the first complete grid when all the tiles run out is the winner.
 In others, a calculation based on word length is used to determine the winner.

 Some variants allow for the exchange of unwanted tiles.
-Local variants include Take One or Take Four; the banning of 2 letter words; having a dictionary on hand for any players to use (but since it is a game of speed, this doesn't get used much); a bonus of 50 points for building the word "chicken", a bonus for longest word (number of letters in word, not tile values; and only if a single player has longest word), etc.
+Local variants include Take One or Take Four; the banning of 2 letter words; having a dictionary on hand for any players to use (but since it is a game of speed, this doesn't get used much); a bonus of 50 points for building a specific word, a bonus for longest word (number of letters in word, not tile values; and only if a single player has longest word), etc.